 Our understanding is that the companies must submit corrections for “Accepted with Errors” within a “reasonable” period of time.
 “Rejected” should be replaced within 60 days.
 The following links are for webinars for filing year 2016.
-There are no updates about this for 2017 or 2018.
+There are no updates about this for 2017, 2018, 2019 and 2020.

 Question #2: When are corrections required to be submitted?

 IRS Response #2: As soon as possible after you discover that inaccurate information was submitted and you get the correct information.

 Question #3: Are we required to submit corrections by the due date of the return?

 IRS Response #3: No.

 Question #12: What happens if a filer does not submit a replacement file within the allowable 60 day window?

 IRS Response #12: When a replacement file is submitted within 60 days from the original transmission date, the file will be treated as filed on the date of original submission.
 If a replacement file is submitted after the 60 day period, the file will be treated as filed on the date the replacement file is submitted.
 For ACA Information Returns, if the original transmission date is on or before June 30, 2019, the replacement file should be submitted no later than 60 days after the original transmission date.